kirkcap/MercuryFramework/README.md

 # Mercury
 ###The first CCR* REST API Builder of the Earth!

-Mercury is a software package consisting of a PHP application able to provide REST API for CRUD operations(but not restricted to it), which are built upon configurations, and an AngularJS Web Application, called Mercury Framework Configuration, which is a User Interface to do easily the Mercury Configuration.
+*Mercury* is a software package consisting of a PHP application able to provide REST API for CRUD operations(but not restricted to it), which are built upon configurations, and an AngularJS Web Application, called *Mercury Framework Configuration*, which is a User Interface to do easily the *Mercury* Configuration.

-Mercury was built having in mind what was called the **CCR concept**, which means **C***onnect* - your database(s), **C***onfigure* - your Model(s), Router(s), Controller(s), Authentication, etc, and **R***un*, which means that, for CRUD operations, isn´t needed to write a single line of code - doing the configurations in Mercury, it will make available for you the REST Services you need(and if you need some very specific REST service to work joined with the standard CRUD ones, Mercury offer a way to you build them, since you respect some simple rules, which will be explained in a more complete documentation).
+*Mercury* was built having in mind what was called the **CCR concept**, which means **C***onnect* - your database(s), **C***onfigure* - your Model(s), Router(s), Controller(s), Authentication, etc, and **R***un*, which means that, for CRUD operations, isn´t needed to write a single line of code - doing the configurations in Mercury, it will make available for you the REST Services you need(and if you need some very specific REST service to work joined with the standard CRUD ones, *Mercury* offer a way to you build them, since you respect some simple rules, which will be explained in a more complete documentation).

 ##Installing Mercury

-To get Mercury up and running, download a ZIP file from ```https://github.com/kirkcap/MercuryFramework```(I hope in a near future it will support Composer, I´m sorry by the inconvenience now), you will get a small file(11.3M), extract it, and inside the subfolder ***r1.1*** you will have 3 folders, from which you will use only 2: ***backend*** - which contains the PHP backend, and ***frontend*** - which contains the AngularJS Web App for configuration.
+To get *Mercury* up and running, download a ZIP file from ```https://github.com/kirkcap/MercuryFramework```(I hope in a near future it will support Composer, I´m sorry by the inconvenience now), you will get a small file(11.3M), extract it, and inside the subfolder ***r1.1*** you will have 3 folders, from which you will use only 2: ***backend*** - which contains the PHP backend, and ***frontend*** - which contains the AngularJS Web App for configuration.

 So, copy the ***backend*** folder to a location in your local server(it was developed/tested using WampServer 2.5) *out* of the ***www***(the public folder), so, supposing you will use it for a project called ***my-project***, you can create the folder ***my-project*** under wamp/lamp, and copy the ***backend*** folder inside it.
 After that, copy the ***index.php*** file, which is in your downloaded package under ***r1.1*** folder(same level as ***backend*** and ***frontend*** folders) to the wamp/lamp ***www*** folder, to make it public, so open it in an editor and locate the following block of code: